probcomp/genstudio/docs/api/plot.md

 ### ref {: .api .api-member }

-Wraps a value in a `RefObject`, which allows for (1) deduplication of re-used values during serialization, and (2) updating the value of refs in live widgets.
+Wraps a value in a `Ref`, which allows for (1) deduplication of re-used values during serialization, and (2) updating the value of refs in live widgets.

 Parameters
 {: .api .api-section }

 - `value` (Any): Initial value for the reference.
-If this is already a RefObject and no id is provided, returns it unchanged.
+If this is already a Ref and no id is provided, returns it unchanged.

 - `id` (str): Unique identifier for the reference.
 If not provided, a UUID will be generated.

 Returns:
-    RefObject: A reference object containing the initial value and id.
+    Ref: A reference object containing the initial value and id.